golang/dep/docs/uninstalling.md

 ### If you installed `dep` by executing the `install.sh` script via curl

-If you installed `dep` by `curl`'ing the `install.sh` script, it is safe to simply delete the installed binary file.
+If you installed `dep` using the `install.sh` script, it is safe to simply delete the installed binary file.

 On Linux and MacOS, the `install.sh` script installs a pre-compiled binary to `$GOPATH/bin/dep`.
 It is safe to simply `rm` the installed `$GOPATH/bin/dep` file: